 - Grapevines (I have notes below on how to forage)

 - Floral Wire

 Step by Step Guide

 Making the wreath is so easy!
 Basically, it is a fun and creative game of taming the wilds of the vines.
 I love these types of things because it means every wreath will be different.
 I more or less allow the vines to dictate the shape it will take.
 I look at what I have and see how it naturally falls so I am not fighting it more than necessary.

 As I find clumps that go together, I cut off a good 10 inches of floral wire and wrap it tightly with the wire and lock it in so the vines don’t pull it open.

 Finally, for the season you can gather cedar, pine, and fire branches to stick into the wreath and create your own wreath.
-You can see another wreath I did with a grapevine form here.
+You can see another wreath I made with a grapevine from here.
 This one was done with all Trader Joe’s branches, but obviously, you can forage as well and spend little to no money.